-Making lilac jelly is a wonderful way to capture the essence and color of lilacs and is a delicious way to enjoy these fragrant edible flowers that are one of the first true signs of spring!
+Lilac jelly is a wonderful way to capture the essence and color of lilacs.
+It’s a delicious way to enjoy these fragrant edible flowers, they’re one of the first signs of true spring!

-Make sure when foraging fresh lilacs that they are gathered in a place that is not sprayed with harmful chemicals or growing in high traffic areas like a busy roadside.
+When foraging fresh lilacs, make sure they are gathered in a place that is not sprayed with harmful chemicals or growing in high-traffic areas like a busy roadside.

 I love low-sugar lilac jelly because it allows the fragrant taste and scent of the lilacs to shine through in this unique flower jelly recipe!